FilaCo/dodge/docs/design.md

 ## Design goals

-1. Simplicity
-2. Convenient for writing game/simulation logic
+1. Adhere to ECS and DOD paradigms
+2. Performance
-3. Performance
+3. Modularity
 4. Modular
-5. Adhere to ECS and DOD paradigms

 ## Non-design goals

-1. General purpose language
+TBD

 ## Functional Requirements

-1. Dodge has to provide a way to express game/simulation logic in a ECS notation.
+1. Dodge has to provide a way to express game/simulation logic in an ECS notation.
 2. Dodge has to provide a way to communicate with external systems in a way, natural for ECS.

 ## Non-functional Requirements